-1. What is a radio frequency circuit?
-Or ask what is RF?
+1. What is a radio frequency circuit? or ask what is RF?

 Radio frequency is abbreviated as RF.
 Radio frequency is radio frequency current, which is the abbreviation of a high-frequency alternating electromagnetic wave.
 Alternating current that changes less than 1,000 times per second is called low-frequency current, and alternating current that changes more than 1,000 times is called high-frequency current, and radio frequency is this high-frequency current.